wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 Monitor running Windows processes
 ---------------------------------
-Imagine you want to monitor the running proccess and alert if an important one is not running.
+Imagine you want to monitor the running process and alert if an important one is not running.

 Example with notepad.exe: